top of page

 A Five Pillar Framework for Healing and Understanding

-Kia’s speaking is grounded in a trauma informed and recovery aware approach shaped by five guiding pillars Story Safety Voice Connection and Rewritten Story.
+Kia’s speaking is grounded in a trauma informed and recovery aware approach shaped by five guiding pillars Story, Safety,Voice, Community Connection, and Rewritten Story.
 Together these pillars offer a shared lens for understanding children impacted by addiction and responding with intention rather than assumption.

 When appropriate Kia weaves faith thoughtfully into this framework honoring both the realities of addiction and the possibility of healing and restoration without blame or oversimplification.